 Instructors can view a summary of student activity in the Blackboard course by accessing the performance dashboard.
 All users enrolled in the course are listed, including instructors, students, teaching assistants, graders, and guests.
 See a person's last access date and time, how many Review Status items have been completed, the student's progress through Adaptive Release rules, and a summary of their Discussion Board activity.

-You can run several types of course reports to view information about course usage and activity.
+Blackboard has built-in reports that instructors can run to view information about course usage and activity.
 You can view summaries of course usage such as which course areas are used most frequently and course access patterns for specific students.
+These are called Course Reports.

-View Blackboard's Course Reports page for more information on they types of reports available.
+View the Course Analytics and Course Reports page for more information on the types of reports available.

 Portfolios are organized collections of work completed over time.
 The collected evidence of education, work samples and skills tells a carefully crafted story about the creator's accomplishments and abilities.
 Students can create more than one portfolio to tell more than one story.
 Portfolios can be downloaded for sharing outside of Blackboard.